vgari001/template-lab-01-intro-to-sct/README.md

 ### Git Push & Pull

-While git is a VCS, GitHub is a remote repository, which is an important distinction for two reasons.
+While git is a version control system (VCS), GitHub is a remote repository which is an important distinction for two reasons.
 The first is that up until now all the work you’ve done has only been saved locally, so if there is a problem with your computer you would have no backup and therefore no way to recover the files.
-The second is that because all the changes are local, there is no way for people collaborating with you to see your changes or merge them into their own branches (merging and branching will be discussed in a future lab).
+The second is that because all the changes are local, there is no way for people collaborating with you to see or receive your changes.
 Go to your GitHub repository for this lab, and you should see that none of the work you've done is listed.

 Since we cloned the remote repository from GitHub directly, our local repository is already associated with a remote repository (usually referred to as “remote” or “upstream”).
 In order to send the changes we’ve made locally to GitHub, we just need to “push” them up to the server (do this now).